jawalma/jawalma.github.io/index.md

 Major: Computer Science

 ### Techncial Skills
-Proficent in the folowing languages and frameworks:
+Proficent in the following languages and frameworks:
 ```
 -Java
   --Both Oracle and Android